jbakse/compform_site/content/random/index.md

 ![low bias distribution](./figures/low_bias.svg){callout scale}

 The more random numbers you compare, the stronger the bias.
-Both the p5 and JavaScript `min()` function can accept as many arguments as you want.
+Both the p5 and JavaScript `min()` functions can accept as many arguments as you want.

 ```javascript
 min(randomInt(10), randomInt(10), randomInt(10), randomInt(10));